-Conti is a strain of ransomware that targets large organizations in the private and public sectors.
+Conti is a strain of ransomware that targets organizations in the private and public sectors.
 It includes some novel features that allow for faster and more selective attacks than most other ransomware families.

 What is Conti?

 Conti is a ransomware family that encrypts files on compromised systems using a unique AES-256 encryption key per file, which is then encrypted with an RSA-4096 encryption key.
 Conti incidents usually involve the theft of data, which is published on Conti’s data leak site if the victim refuses to pay the ransom.